solarwinds/appoptics-apm-node/guides/api.md

 <a name="Span+runPromise"></a>

 ### span.runPromise(fn, [opts]) ⇒
-Run an promise-returning function within the context of this span.
+Run a promise-returning function within the context of this span.
+It will throw an exception if the function's return value does not have .then and .catch methods.

 **Kind**: instance method of [<code>Span</code>](#Span)
 **Returns**: the value returned by fn()